Cosmology and Structure Formation

 Current Research

-• tests of modified gravity using galaxy cluster counts and their matter profiles
+• Tests of modified gravity using galaxy cluster counts and cluster matter profiles

 • Combining weak lensing and galaxy cluster clustering as a probe

-• Weak lensing voids from the Dark Energy Survey
+• Weak lensing voids in the Dark Energy Survey dataset

 • Understanding the linkage between HI and the star formation rate in galaxies over a range of environments